noeldelgadom/sbc_fintech_hackathon_api/README.md

 # Dinub API

-This README would normally document whatever steps are necessary to get the application up and running.
+This README documents the steps necessary to get the application up and running.

 ## Endpoints